pavkam/codeceptjs-testmailapp-helper/README.md

 ### `receiveEmails()`

-Waits for all new emails since last call to `receiveEmails()`.
-Note that calling this function without an inbox will assume the emails are waited for the inbox that was last created using `haveInbox()` function.
+Waits and returns all new emails since the last call to `receiveEmails()`.
+Note that calling this function without an inbox argument will assume the emails are loaded for the inbox that was last created using `haveInbox()` function.

+If no emails are retrieved in the given timeout period, an error is raised.

 Example: